Colorful, Quirky Clifton and the Coronado Trail

 Although some mesa tops are nothing but gray matchsticks from the Wallow Fire of 2011, we were surprised

 to find that in the hollows many trees survived, and the burn areas are now waist-high in ferns and rampant summer wildflowers.

 White Admiral Butterfly

-Coming back up the Steeple Trail in the late afternoon, we encounted a family of elk — two adults and a calf —
+Coming back up the Steeple Trail in the late afternoon, we encountered a family of elk — two adults and a calf —

 moving silently through the forest.